Bryant-zhu/take_home_challenge/README.md

 ## 03-clustering
-For 03-clustering , both jupyter notebook or HTML file should both work.
+For 03-clustering , code is in jupyter notebook. and clustering result is in **HTML file** , to download the file and open in in local browser.
    For 03, it was developed in python with sklearn and pandas.